Director Thomas Guthrie on using puppets in Schubert’s song cycle | VIDEO

 Schubert’s three great song cycles came about in a creative, spontaneous storytelling atmosphere where friends dressed up, recited poetry and brought along different instruments.
-Schubert 200, an idea dreamt up by director Tom Guthrie, will celebrate this historical approach, by creating touring performances of each cycle, using puppetry and arrangements for unusual instrumentation.
+Schubert 200, an idea dreamt up by director Thomas Guthrie, will celebrate this historical approach, by creating touring performances of each cycle, using puppetry and arrangements for unusual instrumentation.

 The touring performances of the three cycles will coincide with their respective 200th anniversaries (Die schöne Müllerin in 2023, Winterreise in 2027 and Schwanengesang in 2028), and will be recorded with the arrangements with international guitarist Craig Ogden and members of Barokksolistene.